I’m ready to do Meatless Mondays, Vegan Before 6, and any other type of cleanse you want to throw my way.

-- 2 tablespoons honey
+- 2 tablespoons (42 grams) honey

 - 1/2 tablespoon hot sesame oil

-- Cover with a second baking sheet, and weigh down with books, canned vegetables, or other heavy objects for at least a half hour to press the liquid out of the tofu.
+- Cover with a second baking sheet, and weigh down with books, canned vegetables, or other heavy objects for 20 minutes to press the liquid out of the tofu.

 - Unwrap the tofu and transfer to a cutting board.